gellieb/markdown-widget-challenge/README.md

 ## Optimize your learning

-Notice that sometimes it's helpful to delay the building of the algorithm until later.
-It can be helpful to focus on data flow first, by simply copying data through your pipeline (that is, appling the [identity transform][identity]) and confirming that it arrives where you hope it will.
+It's often helpful to focus on the flow of data through your program before you work out precisely how you want to transform it.
+In this case, we first set up a widget that used [identity transform][identity] to confirm that we could read something—*anything*—from one part of the page and insert it into another.

 ## Resources